Mid Cornwall · TR1 · Cornwall Council Central

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Truro, that work is shaped by the place itself — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward Georgian townhouses on Lemon Street and Victorian terraces in Hendra and Highertown.
+The way we approach renovation in Truro starts with a measured walk-round — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward modern development at West Langarth and Victorian terraces in Hendra and Highertown.

 - Conservation Area